-Recently I installed another inverter and took some other measurements at approx. 25° - Shore power RoHS/Vevor 2500W Victron Multi 12 1300 70 kWh time kWh time Amps from batteries kWh time Amps Kettle 0.041 2:37 0.046 2:49 95-97.5 A 0.045 2:48 118 A Coffee-maker 0.046 10:49 0.041 10:49 50-51 A 0.046 11:12 54-55.5 A Induction #5 0.057 3:57 0.053 3:22 89 A 0.054 3:42 103A(+15%) Induction #6 0.057 3:01 111-114.5 A So the newer RoHS/ Vevor inverter is significant more efficient for cooking.
+Recently I installed another inverter and took some other measurements at approx. 25° Ž Shore power RoHS/Vevor 2500W Victron Multi 12 1300 70 kWh time kWh time Amps from batteries kWh time Amps Kettle 0.041 2:37 0.046 2:49 95-97.5 A 0.045 2:48 118 A Coffee-maker 0.046 10:49 0.041 10:49 50-51 A 0.046 11:12 54-55.5 A Induction #5 0.057 3:57 0.053 3:22 89 A 0.054 3:42 103A(+15%) Induction #6 0.057 3:01 111-114.5 A · · · So the newer RoHS/ Vevor inverter is significant more efficient for cooking.
 However for smaller charges like a DVD player combined with a monitor, the Victron uses less.
 (1.86 in stead of 2.1 A) Unfortunately the cooling of the Vevor inverter doesn't work as advertised.
 We added an extra external fan which starts cooling at a lower temperature.
 When I prepare a meal, I bring the content to a boil and switch the hub off.
 Every few minutes I bring the content to the boil again until the meal is finished.
 This takes around 11 minutes from the first time of boiling.
 When having a meal with two pots I switch them at times.
 Cooking this way with 0.8 liter of water takes around 0.161 kWh measured on the 220V side Together with the preparation of 3 times thee and 3 times coffee, my daily consumption adds up to 0.422 kWh.
 At 12 V this equals to 35.2 Ah.
 I assume this covered by a charge of 4 hours of 10 A. (Dependent on losses and efficiency of the inverter).
 This applies to the cooking only, other consumption by fridge, radio etc. has to be added.
 The big picture The total energy requirement will be different for everyone and will depend on cooking habits, sailing schedules, seasons and the degree of flexibility one has.
-One will have to adjust the use and / or installation as needed.
+One will have to adjust the use and / or installation as needed. ^{} Coffee machine stops occasionally, 7 minutes charged for the Ah value

-^{} Coffee machine stops occasionally, 7 minutes charged for the Ah value The batteries A large battery bank is important because of the high discharge currents.
+The batteries A large battery bank is important because of the high discharge currents.
 You can not, based on the "low" Ah values of just cooking for a few minutes, suffice with a small battery.
 The battery must be able to supply the high discharge current also when it is discharged for a large part.
 If a deeply discharged battery is overloaded, this will usually result in the irreparable failure of one or more cells.
 The bowthruster uses around 280 A when running.
 These are short periods.
 The inverters use less but over a longer period.
-We had to replace some of our older 120Ah batteries and replaced two for one 230Ah deep-cycle battery for inverter use and use one 120Ah battery for the bowthruster and another 120 Ah as a second domestic and backup for the starter battery.
+We had to replace some of our older 120Ah batteries and replaced them for 230Ah deep-cycle batteries for inverter and other domestic use and keep one 120Ah battery for the bowthruster for the moment.
+We can also switch the bowthruster to the larger batteries if needed.
+We use normally one domestic battery at a time and switch both domestic batteries only on during inverter use or situations we are charging the batteries.
+We want to prevent that one battery is charging the other or damaging the other if there's a defect.